 Genetics

-According to Science Direct, many beak deformities are at least partly congenital (inherited).
-Other proven congenital diseases in parrots include familial cataracts and being born with tiny eyes.
+According to Science Direct, many beak deformities are partly congenital (inherited).
+Other proven congenital diseases include familial cataracts and being born with tiny eyes.

 Stressful Breeding Conditions

-In a breeding experiment from 2007, conducted by Al Wibra Wildlife Preservation, the male Hyacinth Macaw used for breeding had a history of picking his feathers due to stress.
+In a breeding experiment by Al Wibra Wildlife Preservation, the male Hyacinth Macaw used for breeding had a history of picking feathers due to stress.

 Two of his offspring were born deformed (one with scissor beak and the other with a foot deformity).

 This doesn’t prove that a stressed parrot is likelier to parent chicks with birth defects.
-However, it seems possible that stress could aggravate any pre-existing genetic diseases.
+However, it’s possible that stress could aggravate pre-existing genetic diseases.

-This is an example of how genes and the environment interact, resulting in scissor beak.
+This is how genes and the environment interact, causing scissor beak.

 Incubation Problems

-According to the MSD Manual, incubation faults can also lead to scissor beak.
+According to the MSD Manual, incubation faults can lead to scissor beak.

-It’s okay to artificially incubate parrots’ eggs, but breeders must have the right equipment to do so, and they must also maintain the optimal temperature.
+It’s okay to incubate eggs artificially, but breeders must have the right equipment.
+They must also maintain the optimal temperature and humidity settings.

 Hand-Feeding Method

-When a parrot is very young, its beak is soft and malleable.
-According to Vet Exotic, scissor beak can often be corrected by gently pressing the beak back into alignment a few times per day.
+When a parrot is young, its beak is soft and malleable.
+According to Vet Exotic, a scissor beak can often be corrected by gently pressing it back into alignment a few times daily.

 Malnutrition

-According to Entomology Journal, ‘beak overgrowth’ is frequently caused by vitamin A deficiency (hypovitaminosis A).
+According to Entomology Journal, ‘beak overgrowth’ can be caused by vitamin A deficiency.

-Scissor beak isn’t quite the same as beak overgrowth, but it’s similar, and a parrot could suffer from overgrowth and lateral (scissor) growth.
+Scissor beak isn’t quite the same as beak overgrowth, but it’s similar.
+A parrot could suffer from overgrowth and lateral (scissor) growth.

-Vitamin A deficiencies are common in parrots fed a seed-only diet with little fresh fruit and vegetables.
+Vitamin A deficiencies are common in parrots fed a seed-only diet.

-A lack of Vitamin D3 (which can be synthesized from sun exposure) and a calcium deficiency (hypocalcemia) are also associated with beak overgrowth and, possibly, scissor beak.
+A lack of Vitamin D3 (synthesized through sun exposure) and a calcium deficiency (hypocalcemia) are also associated with beak overgrowth and scissor beak.

 Infectious Diseases

-A study by NIH covered the case of a parrot from Portugal whose beak became very deformed following a bacterial infection.
-This wasn’t a case of scissor beak, though.
+Some diseases, including parasitic and mycobacterial infections, cause beak deformities.
+An NIH study explored the case of a parrot whose beak became deformed following a bacterial infection.

 Trauma